alexa/ask-sdk-controls/doc/userGuide.md

 The Fruit Shop skill uses the Controls Framework to build a shopping-cart experience that
 demonstrates:

--   Reuse and customization of library controls, specifically the `ListControl`, `NumberControl` and `DateControl`.
+-   Reuse and customization of built-in controls, specifically the `ListControl`, `NumberControl` and `DateControl`.
 -   Building custom controls that provide novel UX and business functionality.
 -   Using container controls to organize and orchestrate child controls.
--   Using APL and voice for input with the library `ListControl` and the custom `ShoppingCartControl`.
+-   Using APL and voice for input with the `ListControl` and the custom `ShoppingCartControl`.

 See the "Getting Started" section for details on how to create a local copy of the Fruit